Bilal-3582/Projects/Computer_Science/Parallelization &  Computing/README.md

 - **N=16**, Same Data Size
 -   ![Chart_2](https://github.com/user-attachments/assets/3d3cbed2-a98d-49f8-8fac-f9dc49300e62)

-  - The search times remain constant across different values of \(N\), indicating that only data size impacts performance, not the subdivision factor.
+  - (We can see that value of n don’t make any difference only the data size effects the time, however the computation times remain equal for any number of cores)
-- **N-Ary N=4** , Communication & Communication
+- **N-Ary N=4** , Communication & Computation
 - ![Chart_3](https://github.com/user-attachments/assets/a1db6c91-d0b1-4c79-a250-656c092f382a)

 ### **Floyd-Warshall Results**